jolman009/literati-library/legal/iarc-content-rating.md

 ## Expected IARC Ratings

-Based on the above responses, Literati should receive the following age ratings:
+Based on the above responses, ShelfQuest should receive the following age ratings:

 | Rating System | Expected Rating | Description |
 |---------------|----------------|-------------|